-Dr. Allison Adams is the Assistant Professor of Saxophone at the University of Tennessee-Knoxville, where she teaches private lessons, coaches chamber groups, presents master classes, and
+Dr. Allison Adams is Associate Professor of Saxophone at The University of Tennessee-Knoxville, where she shares her excitement for music with the next generation of music educators and performers.

 To this end, Adams is currently co-authoring a saxophone method, titled “Playing and Teaching the Saxophone: A Modern Approach,” with saxophonist Brian Horner.
 This book focuses on saxophone pedagogy for collegiate method class students and band directors.
 Its expected release date is February 2023, through Oxford University Press.